Carsome gets US$6m funding to further expand regionally

 IdeaRiverRun, another early investor in Carsome, is also optimistic about Carsome’s future.

-"The new strategic investors [that] Carsome has for this round will bring about immense business opportunities in new markets for Carsome.
-In fact, they could potentially become another success within the region, like ride-hailing company Grab," its chairman Tan Sri Vincent Lee said.
+“The new strategic investors Carsome has for this round will bring about immense business opportunities in new markets for Carsome.
+In fact, they could potentially become another success within the region like ride-hailing company Grab,” said its chairman Tan Sri Vincent Lee.

 The used car industry in Southeast Asia is currently highly fragmented and inefficient, with an estimate of US$30 billion per year in used car sales.
 Carsome takes on these problems by providing a platform that was built by an in-house tech team — one that provides users with an easier way to sell their cars and to connect with dealers — seamlessly.